 Muscari comes in blue and in a gradient from white to blue.
 The stems are around 15 cm long, with cheerful leaf spears at the bottom.
 They grow from the bulb which you can place stylishly on a bowl, but you can also buy them in bunches and in spring bouquets.
 There are also completely white flowers available.

 The blue flower bells symbolise the doors and windows that can shortly be thrown open, bare legs and short sleeves, flip-flops and picnics that go on for hours.
 This might not be an official meaning, but it’s still nice.
-The blue colour stands for self-confidence and responsibility.
-So we will very responsibly and confidently plan our own enjoyment.
-Cheers!
+In actual fact, the blue colour stands for self-confidence and responsibility — all you need for a spring picnic.

 Muscari originate from Bulgaria, Greece, Turkey, the Caucasus, the Mediterranean and Asia Minor.
 Luckily they now also grow widely in our part of the world.
 Interesting fact: according to the plant classification system muscari can be classified in both the asparagus family and the hyacinth family.